tylertechgraves/check-yo-self-dev-compose/README.md

 docker-compose up -d
 ```

 This will bring up MySql, Adminer, Elasticsearch, and Kibana.
+Please note
+that I've volumed the data from MySql and Elasticsearch to the Infrastructure
+folder.
+So when you start the services up, you'll notice an elasticsearchData
+and a mySqlData folder appear in the Infrastructure folder.
+To clear the data
+for subsequent runs of the docker-compose, simply delete these volume folders
+prior to running docker-compose up.

 ### Run the Application docker-compose